Provide free, unbiased information about health care coverage and access to help improve the lives of all Washington state residents.

 Training and Certification

-- Counselors, Fraud Specialists, and Public Presenters must all successfully pass the open book certification exam.
+- Medicare Counselors must successfully pass the open book certification exam.

 Contact our Volunteer Coordinator at email@example.com.
 We look forward to meeting you!